HLR/DomiKnowS/developer/KNOWLEDGE.md

     p=90
   )
 ```
+The example states that for every candidate in the present ML example if a current candidate is classified as `'city'` concept, then not more then three candidates found by following the path from the current candidate to first argument of the `'neighbor'` relation will be positively classified as `'firestationCity'` concept.

-The example above show usage of another optional attribute `p` which specify with the value from 0 to 100 the certainty of validity of the constraint.
+Ths logical constrain show usage of another optional logical constrain attribute `p` which specify with the value from 0 to 100 the certainty of validity of the constraint.

-The predicates are combined using the following functions implementing logical connectives:
+The full list of DomiKnows functions implementing logical connectives:
 	- `notL()`,
 	- `andL()`,
 	- `orL()`,